pierreDev33/crawler.ninja/README.md

 - Review README.md

 0.1.16
-- Externalize URI.js in order to used it into Stores and plugins.
+- Externalize URI.js in order to used it into Stores and plugins
 - Review log info on error

+0.1.17
+- Better 301 management on crawl startup
+- Bug fixs